 Often you need to find out the overall effect on the solution of varying one or more design parameters, such as dimensions.
 You could do this by performing a number of similar analyses, and changing the geometry of the model between each analysis.
-MECHANICA has an automated routine which allows you to specify the parameter to be varied, and the overall range.
-It then automatically performs all the modifications to the model, and computes results for the intermediate values of the design parameters.
+Creo has an automated routine which allows you to specify the parameter to be varied, and the overall range.
+It then automatically performs all the modifications to the model, and computes results for the designated intermediate values of the design parameters.
+This is possible due to the tight integration with Creo Parametric, which is the geometry engine.